sinclairzx81/typebox/readme.md

 ## Guards

-Use a `TypeGuard` to check if a value meets a TypeBox type specification.
-Guards can be helpful when reflecting TypeBox types.
+Use a `TypeGuard` to test if a value meets a TypeBox type specification.
+Guards can be helpful when reflecting types.

 ```typescript
 import { TypeGuard } from '@sinclair/typebox/guard'